I7-Examples/i7-examples.github.io/community.md

 _It is quite straightforward to update the extension.
 Once this is done, the release 2 source code can be compiled using I7 build 6L02._

-_The sources have been imported to [Inform 7 Examples](https://github.com/I7-Examples) and [updated to I7 build 6M62](https://github.com/I7-Examples/Slouching-Towards-Bedlam)._

 # 6G60

 [![Hadean Lands](assets/images/hadean-lands.jpg)](https://ifdb.org/viewgame?id=u58d0mlbfwcorfi)